waggle-sensor/node-platforms/nvidia-nano/setup-guides/bootstrap.md

     5. Use default nvpmodel (MAXN) (10W)

-2. In Headless mode, once you are done with the intial set up you will be in the nano's command line for a few seconds before it boots you out
+2. In Headless mode, once you are done with the initial set up you will be in the nano's command line for a few seconds before it boots you out

 3. Go through step 9 in <a href="https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-headless">Initial Setup Headless Mode</a> again to return to the nano's command line